 We need to steer clear of the mindset of content for the sake of content.

 In its simplest form guest blogging works by creating content for a website other than your own typically according to some guidelines.
 In return, you may receive a link back to your site in the signature or somewhere on the same page, that’s a benefit but not always your goal.

 Any link helps build authority to your website and also drives new visitors to your site.

 More recently we’ve seen websites such as SourceBottle launch which is a tool used for gaining free publicity amongst journalists and bloggers.
 All you need to do is list the categories you’re keen to comment upon and then wait for the regular emails asking for your response.
 Once signed up you’ll start receiving emails like this which provide you with an opportunity for response.

 This strategy has seen my business develop numerous high-quality backlinks including major Australian news sites such as the Sydney Morning Herald.

 A single Facebook member may be exposed to up to 1,500 pieces of content per day and over 2 million blog posts or more are created every day.
 We can no longer accept the “publish and pray” approach to our content marketing or live in hope that creating content and hitting publish will have any impact on our rankings.

 If you were disappointed with your traffic in 2015 it’s important to reflect on what small steps you took each day to improve.

-Unfortunately for those of us that don’t have a ready-made audience for our content it means that we need to put even more effort into marketing and promotion.
-Many businesses are socially active but that’s just one form of marketing and we need to focus on more advance strategies such as:
+Unfortunately for those of us that don’t have a ready-made audience for our content, it means that we need to put even more effort into marketing and promotion.
+Many businesses are socially active but that’s just one form of marketing and we need to focus on more advanced strategies such as:

 - Broadcast – Social, Email Marketing & Events